Alstonia scholaris (L.) R.Br. - APOCYNACEAE

 Exudates : Latex white in trunk and leaves.

-Leaves : Leaves simple, 5-32 by 1.5-8 cm. grouped in whorl of 4-8, oblong-elliptic to elliptic, apex mostly rounded, base attenuate and decurrent, blade coriaceous and glabrous, brownish when dry, margin entire and slightly undulate.
+Leaves : Leaves simple, 5-32 by 1.5-8 cm. grouped in whorl of 4-8, oblong-elliptic, apex acuminate, base attenuate and decurrent, blade coriaceous and glabrous, brownish when dry, margin entire and slightly undulate.

 Midrib flat above, proeminent below; secondary vein closely parallel.

-Inflorescences or flowers : Flowers white or greenish yellow, densely clustered in terminal inflorescence, pubescent.
+Inflorescences or flowers : Flowers white or greenish yellow, densely clustered in terminal inflorescence, pubescent; pedicel short.

 Fruits : Fruits are cylindrical and slender follicles of 21-56 by 0.2.-0.3 cm. grouped by pair arranged in suspended whorl, glabrous.